TriveniTheaver/IT3030-paf-2026-smart-campus-group04/README.md

 | `PUT`  | `/api/bookings/{id}/status` | Update booking status (`status` required, `reason` optional)                                                 | ADMIN  |

 New bookings are created with status PENDING.
 Business-rule failures (missing resource, overlap, availability window, approval conflict, etc.) return HTTP 400 with the exception message as the response body (plain text from ResponseEntity.badRequest().body(e.getMessage())), not the same { "message", "errors" } JSON shape as facility validation.

-**React UI**

-`frontend/src/modules/bookings/components/BookingsDashboard.jsx` — user: my bookings + cancel; admin: queue, filter by status, approve/reject with optional reason; entry points aligned with the API.
-`frontend/src/modules/bookings/components/BookingModal.jsx` — create/edit-style flow for submitting a booking (times, purpose, attendees) against a chosen resource.

-**Automated tests**

-The repo currently includes `backend/web-app/src/test/java/com/smartcampus/FacilitiesResourceApiIT.java` for facilities only.
-There is no dedicated booking integration test under web-app/src/test yet.
-A natural follow-up for Member 2 would be something like BookingsApiIT.java: e.g. POST without auth (401/403), POST as USER with overlapping slot (400), POST as USER with valid slot (200), PUT .../status as ADMIN for approve with conflict (400), etc.

-## GitHub Actions

-Workflow should run `mvn clean verify` on push/PR so the backend compiles and tests pass.

-## Repository naming (assignment)

-Use the course naming pattern, e.g. `it3030-paf-2026-smart-campus-groupXX`, and exclude `node_modules`, `target`, and other build artifacts from submission zips.